 - Karen Hilltribe villages – The area of Doi Inthanon, Mae Wang and Ob Luang National Park are home to many Karen hilltribe communities (White Karen).
 You can stay overnight in the villages on a homestay.

 Recommended Treks in Doi Inthanon

 - Doi Inthanon Trekking Adventure – This 1 or 2-day trek is one of the best ways to get off the beaten track from Chiang Mai.
-Visit cascading waterfalls, eat lunch from banana plates, learn knowledge of the forest from expert local guides and stay overnight in a Karen hilltribe village.
+Visit cascading waterfalls, eat lunch from banana plates, learn knowledge of the forest from expert local guides and stay overnight in a Karen hilltribe village (White Karen).
 Even experience a traditional herbal steam bath.
 This is one of the best treks you can do from Chiang Mai organised by Ethnic hilltribe Trails.
 You can read a full review of the Doi Inthanon trek here.